 Hair stylists are likely to say that the best hair color comes from professionals.
 Although this is true in some cases -- for example, if you're making a radical change in your hair color -- plenty of people have success dyeing their hair at home.
-What's more, Paula Begoun, author of "Don't Go Shopping for Hair-Care Products Without Me," says women who color their own hair have the same rate of satisfaction as those who use professionals.
+What's more, Paula Begoun, author of "Don't Go Shopping for Hair-Care Products Without Me" and owner of the Paula's Choice web site, says women who color their own hair have the same rate of satisfaction as those who use professionals.

-Perhaps the most difficult part of coloring your hair is choosing the color you want.
-Experts say the safest bet when coloring your own hair is to never go more than two shades lighter or darker than your natural hair color.
-You should match your hair color to the chart on the side of the box, because it is a better indicator of the color you will get than the model pictured on the front of the box.
+Actually, the hardest part of coloring your hair might be choosing the color you want.
+To be safe, experts recommend going no more than two shades lighter or darker than your natural hair color when dyeing your own hair.
+Make sure to match your hair color to the chart on the side of the box -- that's a better indicator of the color you'll get than the model pictured on the front of the box.

 Labels can sometimes be misleading

 Hair dye comes in a multitude of shades and strengths, both of which are described in entirely different ways at the salon than they are at the drugstore.
 For the purposes of this report, we focus on at-home hair color, which come in three strength levels: semi-permanent (level one), demi-permanent (level two) and permanent (level three).

 What's most confusing about drugstore hair colors is that companies do not label their products in a consistent manner.
 Semi- and demi-permanent products, for example, are often labeled as "non-permanent."
 But the terms aren't exactly interchangeable.

 - Semi-permanent hair color stains the outside of hair with dye that largely washes off after four to 10 shampoos.